 Martineau Gardens, 27 Priory Road, Edgbaston, Birmingham, West Midlands, B5 7UG

 Visit a beautiful community garden with 2.5 acres of organically managed landscape.
 Find out what a community garden is and Martineau Gardens' role in providing a home for wildlife so close to Birmingham city centre.
-The Honey Show is a chance to find out all about the fascinating craft of beekeeping, you'll be able to talk to local beekeepers, view observation hives, make candles from beeswax and buy locally produced honey direct from the beekeepers.
+The Honey Show is a chance to find out all about the fascinating craft of beekeeping: talk to local beekeepers, meet a queen!
+Learn about different type of bees, view observation hives, experience live bee demonstrations, make candles from beeswax, and buy locally produced honey direct from the beekeepers.
 There will be plant sales and refreshments available.
 There's woodland, an orchard, formal gardens, ponds, a hot house, an earth oven, wildflower meadow, a visitor room (located in a 1940s pavilion) and more.
-Children's activities include candlemaking plus the 'Shipwreck' children's play area.
+Children's activities include candlemaking from bees wax plus the 'Shipwreck' children's play area.

 Access Information: The visitor room is accessible to wheelchair users.
 There are male and female toilets.
 There is a toilet in the female side which is accessible to wheelchair users.
 Parts of the Garden will only be accessible for the determined - paths in the woodland area are made of bark chippings.